artem-zinnatullin/RxJava/docs/What's-different-in-2.0.md

 Before 2.0.7, the operator `strict()` had to be applied in order to achieve the same level of compliance.
 In 2.0.7, the operator `strict()` returns `this`, is deprecated and will be removed completely in 2.1.0.

-As one of the primary goals of RxJava 2, the design focuses on performance and in order enable it, RxJava 2.0.7 adds a custom `io.reactivex.FlowableSubscriber` interface (extends `org.reactivestreams.Subscriber`) but adds no new methods to it.
+As one of the primary goals of RxJava 2, the design focuses on performance and in order enable it, RxJava 2.0.7 adds a custom `io.reactivex.rxjava3.FlowableSubscriber` interface (extends `org.reactivestreams.Subscriber`) but adds no new methods to it.
 The new interface is **constrained to RxJava 2** and represents a consumer to `Flowable` that is able to work in a mode that relaxes the Reactive-Streams version 1.0.0 specification in rules §1.3, §2.3, §2.12 and §3.9:

   - §1.3 relaxation: `onSubscribe` may run concurrently with `onNext` in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the resposibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
   - §2.3 relaxation: calling `Subscription.cancel` and `Subscription.request` from `FlowableSubscriber.onComplete()` or `FlowableSubscriber.onError()` is considered a no-operation.